Jamie Lawrence (footballer, born 1970)

 James Hubert Lawrence (born 8 March 1970) is a football coach and former professional player who played as a right winger.
+He is a fitness coach for the Zambia national team.

 He notably had spells in the Premier League with Leicester City and Bradford City, as well as playing in the Football League with Sunderland, Doncaster Rovers, Walsall, Wigan Athletic, Grimsby Town and Brentford.
 He also played non-league football for Cowes Sports, Fisher Athletic, Worthing, Harrow Borough, Margate, Banstead Athletic, Cobham and Lingfield.
 Born in England, he represented Jamaica at international level and was capped 24 times, scoring one goal.

 As a coach Lawrence managed Ashford Town between 2009 and 2011 where he served as player/manager.
 In 2018 he was appointed assistant manager at Kingstonian.
 He also worked on the coaching setups of Whitehawk and the Ghana national team.

 Early life

 Lawrence was born in Balham, London, before moving first to Totteridge House in Battersea for a year before settling more permanently on the Latchmere Estate and attending John Burns Primary School.